metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 {% markdown %}

-The _"Should designers code"_ debate is nonsense yet very popular.
-The [search query](https://www.google.com/search?q=%22Should+designers+code%22) just returned 27,800 results.
+The [Should designers code](https://www.google.com/search?q=%22Should+designers+code%22) debate is nonsense yet popular.
+The search query returned 27,800 results.

 I've been long waiting for a case study which speaks for itself.
 Let's see it.

 ## Comps

 Yes, in 2019 we still receive comps from designers.
-Either coming from Photoshop or Sketch, wrapped or not into Zeplin &mdash; for the front-end developer they are in the same way unusable.
+Either coming from Photoshop or Sketch, wrapped or not into Zeplin &mdash; for the modern front-end developer they are in the same way unusable.

-One has to slice and measure and convert pixels to elastic measures like in the nineties.
-Has to figure out the responsive grid structure, the responsive typography, all the reusable design elements &mdash; code them &mdash; and start adding all the exceptions which finally will blow the source code and the project.
+One has to slice, calculate, convert pixels to elastic measures like in the nineties.
+Has to figure out the responsive grid structure, the responsive typography, all the reusable design elements &mdash; code them &mdash; and start adding all the exceptions every comp comes with blowing the source code and the project.

-If no design thinking there is no design system and both the code, project, budget, people gets bloated.
+If no design thinking there is no design system and code, project, budget, people gets bloated.

 ## The task